 Brown County United Way commits to leading the fight for ALICE.
 We pledge to the community that we will achieve our new bold goal: 10,000 INDIVIDUALS ON THE PATH TO STABILITY IN 10 YEARS.

-Vision Statement: We strive for an inclusive community where all individuals are able to meet their basic needs and have equal opportunity for stability in their health, education and financial well-being.
+We strive for an inclusive community where all individuals are able to meet their basic needs and have equal opportunity for stability in their health, education, financial well-being, and connection to the community.

 Brown County United Way begins its new grant cycle, extending grants to 5 years.